fwhdzh/FaultFuzz/README.md

 - A Java command-line program (FaultFuzz-inst) for collecting runtime information of the target system (Observer)
 - A Java command-line program (FaultFuzz-ctrl) for controlling the testing process (Controller)
-- A Spring Boot server program (FaultFuzz-backend) providing a visual interface for the control program, and an AppSmith web application (FaultFuzz-FrontEnd)
+- A Spring Boot server program (FaultFuzz-backend) and an AppSmith web application (FaultFuzz-FrontEnd), which provide a visual interface for the control program.
-- A set of test cases (FaultFuzz-workloads) used in our previous paper experiments.
+- A set of test workloads (FaultFuzz-workloads) used in our previous paper experiments.

-The FaultFuzz-FrontEnd is stored as a standlone project.
-We have deployed it on [AppSmith cloud](https://app.appsmith.com/app/faultfuzz/readme-652b42d079d5b0084315e511?branch=master).
+The FaultFuzz-FrontEnd is maintained as a standalone project, and we have deployed it on [AppSmith cloud](https://app.appsmith.com/app/faultfuzz/readme-652b42d079d5b0084315e511?branch=master).
-Users can also deploy the frontend by themselves with our [published frontend source codes](https://github.com/fwhdzh/FaultFuzz-FrontEnd).
+Users also have the option to independently deploy the frontend using our [published frontend source codes](https://github.com/fwhdzh/FaultFuzz-FrontEnd).

 ## How dose FaultFuzz work
-After the preparation of the operating environment, FaultFuzz can be divided into four main parts.
+After the preparation of the test environment, FFaultFuzz operates in four primary stages.

 Firstly, FaultFuzz runs the target system once without injecting any faults.
-During this run, FaultFuzz collects all the I/O points the system reaches.
-After this run, FaultFuzz obtains an I/O point sequence that reflects the system's operational history.
-We regard this sequence as the first fault sequence.
+During this run, it captures all the system's I/O points.
+The resulting sequence of I/O points reflects the system's operational history, which is considered the initial fault sequence.

 Next, FaultFuzz mutates this I/O sequence.
 Specifically, it selects an I/O point and injects a new fault into it.
-This results in a fault sequence, representing the system's traversal of all the I/O points before reaching the selected one and encountering the injected fault upon arrival.
-FaultFuzz's mutation is systematic, meaning it generates all possible fault sequences at this step.
+This process generates fault sequences that depict the system's traversal of I/O points before encountering the injected fault at the selected point.
+FaultFuzz's mutation process is systematic, which means it produces all potential fault sequences at this stage.

-Subsequently, FaultFuzz employs its built-in strategy to select the next error sequence that can most easily test the system's new behaviors.
-The specific selection strategy can be found in the paper.
+Subsequently, FaultFuzz employs its built-in strategies to select the next fault sequence that can most effectively test the system's new behaviors.
+The specifics of these selection strategies can be found in the paper.

-Finally, FaultFuzz conducts the next round of error sequence testing based on the selected error sequence.
-It controls the system's behavior, injecting faults when the system reaches the designated I/O points for fault injection.
+Finally, FaultFuzz proceeds to conduct the next round of fault sequence testing based on the chosen fault sequence.
+It controls the system's behavior, injecting faults when the system reaches the I/O points choosen for faults.

-During this fault-injected testing, FaultFuzz observes new system behaviors, thus initiating the cycle of mutation-selection-testing again.
-FaultFuzz's testing continues until it cannot generate any untested error sequences.
-Users can also specify test conditions such as the total duration of testing.
+During this fault-injected testing phase, FaultFuzz monitors the system for new behaviors, and subsequently repeats the processes of fault sequence generation, mutation, selection, and testing.
+The testing process of FaultFuzz persists until it has exhausted all untested fault sequences.
+Users can also specify the total testing time to give a stop condition of the testing process.

 <!-- New feature -->